mckeond/Terraform-GCP-Security/README.md

-# Terraform-GCP-Security
+# Terraform-GCP-Security-Network

-This repository uses Terraform to build out fundamental google cloud security services to comply with best practices.
+This repository uses Terraform to build out fundamental google cloud network security services to comply with best practices.
 My goal is to cover the following security-related services:

-1. Networks (VPCs, firewalls, subnets, routes, etc.)
+1. VPCs
-2. Storage
+2. Firewalls
-3. Key and Secrets Management
+3. Subnets
-4. Data Protection
+4. Routes
-5. Logging

 with more to come over time...